Your complete Iceland travel guide – What you NEED to know before you go

 As with just about everything in Iceland, accommodation is very expensive.
 Sensing a trend here yet?

 The vast majority of travellers base themselves in Reykjavik and will do day trips (whether organized or self-drive) around the country.
-Alternatively, others choose to do a drive around the ring road and stay at small towns along the way.
+Alternatively, others choose to do a drive around the ring road and stay in small towns along the way.
 This is certainly possible but it is worth planning ahead as these small town accommodations fill up quickly during the peak seasons and there is a very limited selection to choose from.

 You have 4 main choices when choosing accommodation in Iceland: hotels, hostels, Airbnb and housesitting.
 Hotels are the priciest option but also the most plentiful.
 To put this into perspective, on Booking.com there are a little over 250 hotels listed in Reykjavik (based on this example search of a double room for a 1 week stay in November) and 160 of those hotels are priced at over $290 AUD per night!
-There are 55 in the $220-290 AUD bracket and the rest, of course, are cheaper.
+There are 55 in the $220-290 AUD bracket and the rest of course are cheaper.
 Now you can see what I mean about selling a kidney to travel here.
 To do your own Booking.com search click here.

 Hostel-wise, Hostelworld gives us a total of 18 hostels to choose from; with prices ranging from $40-50 AUD a night in the 10+ bed dorm rooms, up to $80-120 AUD per night (OUCH!) in the smaller 4-6 bed dorms.
 Private rooms in these hostels range from $80 AUD for a cheap single room up to $250 AUD for a double room.
 One of them is literally $430 per night for a double room…. in a hostel.